BharmarSingh/MyMuSiC/README.md

 functionalities.
 Built using HTML, CSS, JavaScript for an interactive UI.
 Implemented audio playback controls for seamless music streaming.
-Designed a responsive layout for a smooth user experience on dierent devices
+Designed a responsive layout for a smooth user experience on different devices